Channel Air Bridge: History

-Following Freddie Laker's creation of Channel Air Bridge on an experimental basis in 1954, the newly formed airline commenced regular scheduled vehicle and passenger ferry services in April 1955 with four Bristol Freighters shuttling seven times a day between Southend and Calais.
+Following Freddie Laker's creation of Air Charter ferry division in late 1954, the newly formed unit commenced regular scheduled vehicle and passenger ferry services in April 1955 with four Bristol Freighters shuttling seven times a day between Southend and Calais.
 The aircraft sported a red-and-white colour scheme.
-In 1955, Channel Air Bridge also took delivery of the first two of nine larger, "long-nosed" Bristol 170 Mark 32 Superfreighters.
-Eventually, Channel Air Bridge operated 24 daily round-trips between Southend and Calais and inaugurated additional vehicle/passenger ferry services from Southend to Ostend and Rotterdam.
+In that same year, the ferry division also took delivery of the first two of nine larger, "long-nosed" Bristol 170 Mark 32 Superfreighters.
+Eventually, it operated 24 daily round-trips between Southend and Calais and inaugurated additional vehicle/passenger ferry services from Southend to Ostend and Rotterdam.
 Southend—Ostend services were operated in partnership with Sabena.

-By 1958, Channel Air Bridge was carrying almost 15,000 cars a year.
-A considerable proportion of this was traffic diverted from the Midlands, which would otherwise have used Silver City Airways, the original air ferry airline that had held a monopoly in this market prior to the arrival of Channel Air Bridge.
-1958 was also the year Laker decided to transfer Air Charter's vehicle ferry services and Bristol 170 fleet to Channel Air Bridge, thus putting the latter solely in charge of this type of operation.
-During that year, Laker furthermore announced his decision to sell Air Charter, Channel Air Bridge and Aviation Traders to Airwork for £600,000 cash plus a further £200,000, subject to the valuation of stock.
-The deal became effective in January 1959, when all three companies joined the Airwork group.
+By 1958, the air ferry unit was carrying almost 15,000 cars a year.
+A considerable proportion of this was traffic diverted from the Midlands, which would otherwise have used Silver City Airways, the original air ferry airline that had held a monopoly in this market prior to the arrival of the new competitor.
+1958 was also the year Laker decided to transfer Air Charter's vehicle ferry services and Bristol 170 fleet to a so-called Channel Air Bridge, thus putting it solely in charge of this type of operation.
+During that year, Laker furthermore announced his decision to sell Air Charter and Aviation Traders to Airwork for £600,000 cash plus a further £200,000, subject to the valuation of stock.
+The deal became effective in January 1959, when all two companies joined the Airwork group.
+Channel Air Bridge Ltd. subsidiary was formally established on 25 February 1959.

-Following a rationalisation of Air Charter's flight crew and ground staff in February 1959, Channel Air Bridge assumed Air Charter's vehicle ferry services while Air Charter's remaining operations were subsequently absorbed into the newly formed BUA, as a result of the Airwork – Hunting-Clan merger in June 1960.
+Following a rationalisation of Air Charter's flight crew and ground staff in February 1959, Channel Air Bridge assumed Air Charter's vehicle ferry services while parent's remaining operations were subsequently absorbed into the newly formed BUA, as a result of the Airwork-Hunting-Clan merger in June 1960.